World Jewish Congress: Cold War activities

 Delegates from 43 countries attended the Fourth WJC Plenary Assembly held in Stockholm in 1959.

-In 1960, the WJC convoked a special conference in Brussels following a series of anti-Semitic incidents in Europe.
+In 1960, the WJC convoked a special conference in Brussels following a series of antisemitic incidents in Europe.
 In 1966, the speaker of the West German parliament, Eugen Gerstenmaier, delivered an address titled, 'Germans and Jews – A Problem Unresolved' to the Fifth Plenary Assembly in Brussels, Belgium, becoming the first senior German politician to address a WJC conference, which caused some controversy within the WJC.
 Some delegates from Israel boycotted the session with Gerstenmaier in protest.

 In 1963, the American Section of the WJC was set up to broaden the organization's constituency in the country with the biggest Jewish community worldwide.
 In 1974, the Board of Deputies of British Jews affiliated with the World Jewish Congress.
 The British Section of the WJC, which had previously represented UK Jewry, was dissolved.

 To emphasize its solidarity with the State of Israel, the WJC held its Sixth Plenary Assembly in 1975 for the first time in Jerusalem, and with one exception, all plenary assemblies have since been held there.
 The delegates also adopted new statutes and a new structure for the organization, and the WJC entered into a cooperation agreement with the World Zionist Organization.